joesouaidd/LinkedList-PythonClass/README.md

 # Queue-LinkedList-PythonClass

-This code is to represent how a queue work using linkelist in python
+This code represents how a queue works using a linked list in Python.